|Dad. mother, Terry, Kenny and me. Late 1950's.|

 My parents met and fell madly in love in the mid 1950's.
 Dad was a handsome airman in the United States Air Force and mom was a captivating beauty living in a town near the base where Dad was stationed.

 I was born within the first year of mom and dad's marriage - mom's third child and my father's first and only.
 I loved them both dearly - mom appeared glamorous and dad quite handsome to me as a child.
-But one thing marred my happiness: almost constant fighting and arguing between the two people I loved most in the world.
+But one thing marred my happiness: frequent fighting and arguing between the two people I loved most in the world.

 Mom and Dad separated when I was 10 years-old.
-Dad had met a woman and had fallen in love with her (or so he thought.)
+Dad had met a woman and fell in love with her (or so he thought.)
 Mom and I left our home and moved in with an aunt who lived out of town.
 It was a miserable time for me.
-I hated being apart from my father and I hated leaving my friends and going to a "new" school.
+I hated being apart from my father and I hated leaving my friends and going to a new school.
 It's also when I began my lifelong love of reading - I would read fiction and lose myself in the stories.
 I think that is why I still feel secure when reading or as a believer holding a Bible in my arms (if you see me wrapped around a Bible, you can be certain I'm under stress).

 After 10 months of separation, mom and dad reunited.
 It turns out the other woman was unfaithful to dad and he sought mother's forgiveness, which she freely gave.
 Life returned to normal and we were once more a family.

-Shortly after my parents reunion, mother became deathly ill and almost died from complications of Crohn's Disease.
+Shortly after my parents reunion, mother became ill and almost died from complications of Crohn's Disease.
 She lost a kidney and part of her small intestines to gangrene.
 I remember pleading with God to save my mother's life, which He did; I didn't know God, but He knew me.

-Then during my later teen years, mom caught dad with another woman.
-I suppose she had gotten suspicious and followed him one afternoon.
+Then during my later teen years, mom caught dad secretly meeting another woman; I suppose she had gotten suspicious and followed him one afternoon.
 I remember she came home very distraught and said he had tried to run over her.
 I think he panicked and tried to flee while she was holding onto the car door.
 Mother was devastated - father was grieved and wept while telling us he had been living a double life for sometime.
 I remember we had just joined a local church where Dad and I were baptized.
 Dad had even joined the men's group that met regularly for breakfast and prayer at the local Denny's Restaurant.

 Dad was determined to leave and packed his belongings - I told him that if he left my mother, I would never speak to him again.
 I thought he would love me enough to stay if I gave him an ultimatum.
 He left anyway.